This publication first appeared in the Global Competition Review.

 A foreign person takes a notifiable national security action (in each case regardless of value) if they:

-- acquire an interest in an exploration tenement in respect of Australian land that, at the time of acquisition, is national security land.
-(FATA, Section 55B(1).)
+• acquire an interest in an exploration tenement in respect of Australian land that, at the time of acquisition, is national security land.

 A national security business is one that is carried on wholly or partly in Australia whether or not for profit or gain and is publicly known, or could be known after reasonable enquiry, that the business:

-- develops, manufactures or supplies critical goods or critical technology that are for a military use, or an intelligence use, by Australian or foreign defence or intelligence agencies;
+• develops, manufactures or supplies critical goods or critical technology that are for a military or an intelligence use by Australian or foreign defence or intelligence agencies;

-- stores, maintains or has access to personal information as specified in the previous point that, if disclosed, could compromise Australia’s national security.
-(FATR, Regulation 8AA.)
+• stores, maintains or has access to personal information as specified in the previous point that, if disclosed, could compromise Australia's national security.

-National security land generally includes land that is known or could, following reasonable enquiry, be known to be occupied by the Commonwealth for use by the defence or intelligence agencies.
-(See FATR, Regulation 4: Definition of ‘national security land’; Defence Act 1903 (Cth), Section 71A.)
+National security land generally includes land that is known or could, following reasonable enquiry, be known to be occupied by the Commonwealth of Australia for use by the defence or intelligence agencies.

-- A national security business can be carried on by a non-Australian entity.
-Care in particular needs to be taken when acquiring non-Australian entities that directly or indirectly supply goods to the Australian defence or intelligence agencies.
+A national security business can be carried on by a non-Australian entity.
+Particular care needs to be taken when acquiring non-Australian entities that directly or indirectly supply goods to Australian defence or intelligence agencies and can be taken to be carrying on business in Australia despite not having an Australian subsidiary.

-- The ‘reasonable enquiries’ that FIRB expects an applicant to undertake to determine whether something is publicly known are significant: a casual Google search, or simply asking the target, will not suffice.
-For example, in determining whether a target has access to or stores classified information, applicants and their advisers are expected to be familiar with the Protective Security Policy Framework (PSPF), the various guidance provided on the PSPF website, the system for classifying information and the types of information that is or may be classified.
-It is irrelevant that the target is unaware that they store this information.
+The 'reasonable enquiries' that the FIRB expects an applicant to undertake to determine whether something is publicly known are significant: a casual Google search, or simply asking the target, will not suffice.
+For example, in determining whether a target has access to or stores classified information, applicants and their advisers are expected to be familiar with the Protective Security Policy Framework, the system for classifying information, the various pieces of guidance provided on the Framework's website, and the types of information that is or may be classified.
+It is irrelevant that the target is unaware that they store classified information.

 Reviewable national security actions

 Reviewable national security actions include a wide range of transactions involving influence over an Australian entity or business.
-(FATA, Sections 55D, 55E and 55F) Because this captures such a broad range of things, FIRB has provided some guidance as to when it is recommended that approval be sought.
-(See Guidance Note 8 published on the FIRB website.)
+Because this captures such a broad range of things, the FIRB has provided guidance as to when it is recommended that approval be sought.

 We assess these transactions case by case.
-However, as a matter of market practice, when an offshore transaction is not otherwise captured by the FI legislation, we are not generally seeing people apply for these voluntary approvals.
+However, as a matter of market practice, if an offshore transaction is not otherwise captured by the FI legislation, these approvals are only applied for when there is uncertainty as to whether the target business constitutes a national security business.

 Call-in powers

-In respect of any reviewable national security action, or any significant action that is not a notifiable action or notifiable national security action and for which approval was not sought, the Treasurer retains the power for 10 years after the action is taken to ‘call in’ the transaction for review if he or she considers that the transaction poses national security concerns.
-Notifying the transaction and obtaining a notice of no objection cuts off this power, subject to the Treasurer’s last resort review powers.
-(FATA, Section 66A.)
+In respect of any reviewable national security action, or any significant action that is not a notifiable action nor a notifiable national security action, and for which approval is not sought, the Treasurer retains the power to 'call in' the transaction for review up to 10 years after the action was taken, if he or she considers that the transaction now poses national security concerns.
+Notifying the transaction and obtaining a NON cuts off this power, subject to the Treasurer's last-resort review powers.

 Last resort review powers

-- the false or misleading statement or omission directly relates to the national security risk;
+• the false or misleading statement, or the omission, directly relates to the national security risk;

-- the relevant material change alters the nature of the national security risk posed at the time of the original approval. (id., Division 3 of Part 3.)
+• the relevant material change alters the nature of the national security risk posed at the time of the original approval.

 National interest considerations